The Lady of Cofitachequi: Early life

-The Lady of Cofitachequi grew up in the kingdom of Cofitachequi, a geographical region in what is now South Carolina.
-She belonged to a matrilineal society; she traced her lineage through her mother and female ancestors.
-She acquired the noble title, Chief of Cofitachequi, from her mother while she was still alive to maintain kingship, matrilineal.
+The Lady of Cofitachequi grew up in the kingdom of Cofitachequi, in modern day South Carolina.
+Cofitachequi was a matrilineal society, so the Lady gained her title from the enatic (or female) line.

-Kingdom of Cofitachequi
+Cofitachequi

-The chiefdom of Cofitachequi, also known as Yupaha, was situated in the lower Watery Valley on the Mulberry mound site in South Carolina.
+Cofitachequi, also known as Yupaha, was situated in the lower Wateree River, centered on the Mulberry mound site in South Carolina.
 The Catawba, Sugeree, and Waxhaw tribes were original of this geographical area.
-The ethnolinguistic heritage is recognized as Muskogean and Siouan.
+Languages spoken in the country may have belonged to the Muskogean or Siouan-Catawban language families.
 It was inhabited from A.D.
 1250 to the late 17th century.
 When the Spanish conquistador, Hernando De Soto, and his men encountered the area in 1540, Cofitachequi extended east to the towns of Llapi and Ylasi close to the Pee Dee River.
 The territory on the west side stretched to the Oconee River valley.
 There is no concrete evidence to locate the boundaries of Cofitachequi north or south.
 What is known is that Cofitachequi was governed by a woman chief known to history as The Lady of Cofitachequi.
 The site became of relevance to the Spanish conquistador Hernando de Soto because it was said to be a top producer of silver, gold, and pearls.
 When the Lady of Cofitachequi presented De Soto with minerals original to her territory, only copper, mica, and pearls were observed.
 Upset about his findings, De Soto ransacked the chieftainess's temple taking with him "200 pounds of freshwater pearls".